tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Help/RegisterModules.md

 ﻿## Help - Register Modules

-You can register your own modules and group owned modules that the group administrator perimtsbyou to borrow.
+You can register your own modules and group owned modules that the group administrator permits you to borrow.

 **Avaliable modules** are the *module packages* that are available but not yet registered for the track layout.
 The list is populated with *module packages* that have the same *scale* as the track layout.